 Are you looking for a fun weekend activity to do with your friends or family?
 Do you want to explore the hidden secrets of Hong Kong, from scenic views to beautiful beaches?
-If you wonder where to kayak in Hong Kong, look no further, we got you covered.
-Whether you’re a beginner who is looking to rent a kayak for a few hours to explore the sea or an expert in search for an adventure into the sea caves, Hong Kong has it all, and here are the best spots to kayak this summer.
+If you’re wondering where to kayak in Hong Kong, look no further, we’ve got you covered.
+Whether you’re a beginner looking to rent a kayak for a few hours to explore the sea or an expert in search of an adventure into the sea caves, Hong Kong has it all, and here are the best spots to kayak this summer.

 Hong Kong Geopark — Sai Kung

 Perhaps the most picturesque kayaking spot in Hong Kong, the Hong Kong Geopark is part of the global UNESCO geopark network.
 With beautiful scenic formations and crystal clear water, this little oasis will truly transport you out of Hong Kong.
 Known for its historic volcanic rock formations, including caldera, sea arches, steep cliffs, and rock columns, there is beauty at every corner of the geopark.

 This natural wonder can be explored through private kayak rentals as well as organised tours.

 To rent a kayak to explore the UNESCO park, you can try Ah Kwok Water Sports which is a small, private shop located on Sha Ha Beach.
 Single canoes and kayaks can be rented for HK$ 100 (weekdays) or HK$ 150 (weekends and public holidays), and you can count HK$ 200 or HK$ 300 for two-seated vessels.